What To Do With Your Unwanted Clothes (So They Don’t Trash Landfills)

 How to prepare your clothes for donation

-Illegal dumping of op shop donations is a serious problem that’s both environmentally unsound and expensive — The Salvation Army alone spends $6 million a year on landfill and disposal fees for donated products that can’t be sold.
+Illegal dumping of donations is a serious problem that’s both environmentally unsound and expensive — The Salvation Army alone spends millions a year on landfill and disposal fees for donated products that can’t be sold.

 Leaving bags of clothes when stores are closed is illegal, and it increases the chance of damaged goods due to the weather and the possibility of people trawling through them.
 A Salvation Army's store manager said that he estimates only 5% of donations are actually put out on the shop floor because of this.